 Before Applying to Medical School Consider the Information Below

 We have made changes to our admissions process in order to comply with a mandate from the North Carolina General Administration.
 From this point forward all applicants who apply to UNC School of Medicine must complete a supplemental application in addition to a military survey.
 The Committee on Admissions will continue to pre-screen the AMCAS applications to select candidates for interviews.
-It is important that you take into consideration the policies, guidelines and criteria we have indicated on our website to ensure that your academic credentials meet our criteria.
+It is important that you take into consideration the admissions policies, guidelines and criteria we have indicated on our website to ensure that your academic credentials meet our criteria.
 Keep in mind that the process for receiving a supplemental is automated and that you need to make sure that your academic metrics are within the parameters indicated below.

 Make sure that your GPA reflects strong academic ability especially your science GPA as you will need to demonstrate proficiency in the natural sciences.
 A strong foundation will certainly help prepare you for the rigors of graduate professional school.